huggingface/transformers/examples/research_projects/jax-projects/README.md

 We strongly recommend to make use of the provided JAX/Flax examples scripts in [transformers/examples/flax](https://github.com/huggingface/transformers/tree/master/examples/flax) even if you want to train a JAX/Flax model of another github repository that is not integrated into 🤗 Transformers.
 In all likelihood, you will need to adapt one of the example scripts, so we recommend forking and cloning the 🤗 Transformers repository as follows.
-Doing so will allow you to share your fork of the Transformers library with your team members so that the team effectively work on the same code base.
+Doing so will allow you to share your fork of the Transformers library with your team members so that the team effectively works on the same code base.
 It will also automatically install the newest versions of `flax`, `jax` and `optax`.

 **IMPORTANT**: If you are setting up your environment on a TPU VM, make sure to install JAX's TPU version before cloning and installing the transformers repository.